LWesterfield/test-1/README.md

 ###sldkfjslkfjsldkj = sub-sub-head

 paragraph.
 this is not a new block.

 this is a new block.
 see!

 list:
 * dog
 * cat
 * muffins

 now the above will be rendred into an html list

 numbers:
 1. cat
 2. dog
 5. muffins

 even with incorrect numbering, these will rendered in numeric order.

 new paragraph.
 **BOLD** and *italics*

 = paragraphs/headers/lists/bolds/italics

 here is a [link](url)
 for example: [link](https://uidaholib.github.io/get-git/1why.html)

 here is an image:
 ![alt text](url)

 commit = snapshot of current version. records who you are, what time you made the changes, which changes were made, email and message.

+add something new.